ontohub/ruby-style-guide/README.md

   (Do not monkey-patch them.)
 Unless you know what you are doing.

 * The block form of `class_eval` is preferable to the string-interpolated form.
-  - Never use the  the string-interpolated form
+  - Never use the string-interpolated form
   - `define_method` is preferable to `class_eval{ def ... }`

 * Avoid using `method_missing` for metaprogramming because backtraces become messy,